-If you walk into a coffee shop today, you’ll find people engaged in an assortment of activities: checking the news, writing essays, reading stories and chatting with friends.
+If you walk into a coffee shop today, you’ll find people engaged in an assortment of activities: checking the news, writing essays, providing assignment help, reading stories and chatting with friends.
 Throughout history, these are the ways people have spent their time in coffee houses.
 We may get our news from the internet instead of a neighbor and write on a laptop instead of on paper.
 We might read on a Kindle instead listen to a storyteller, text our friends instead of talk with someone next to us and stalk old acquaintances on Facebook instead of people watch.
 People have always used coffee houses for getting news, exchanging ideas, listening to stories and visiting with friends, though.
 Even hanging out at a coffee shop for hours while spending almost nothing isn’t new — Englishmen would sit in a coffee house all day and only pay a penny for admittance.

 The following is a look at the history of coffee houses, beginning with their origins in the Middle East and tracing them through England.
 Throughout this survey, there’s one common theme: coffee houses have always served as a hub for exchanging ideas and conducting business.
 The only difference today is that we do this on computers while sitting with a cappuccino.